ntk148v/lets-go/README.md

 ## 5. Beyond the basics

 * Go has pointers but not pointer arthmetic, so they act more like references than pointers that you may know from C.
     * A pointer is a variable which stores the address of another variable.
+A pointer is thus the location at which a value is stored.
+Not every value has an address but every variable does.
     * A reference is a variable which refers to another value.
     * There is no pointer arithmetic.
 You cannot write in Go.
 That is, you cannot alter the address p points to unless you assign another address to it.